gato-gordo/es6_notes/README.md

 The syntactic sugar arrow functions make available can provide a nice way for writing cleaner, easier-to-read callback functions.
 They do have one functional difference from anonymous functions declared with the keyword `function`, however, which has to do with the binding of `this` inside of the function body.

 In plain old JavaScript functions, `this` gets bound at call time.
-If we run the following code, our step function will log "undefined" to the console every interval.
+If we run the following code, our step function will log "undefined" to the console at every interval.

 ```javascript
     var NameLogger = function(name, time){